Li Changchun: Early life and career

 Li Changchun was born in February 1944 in modern-day Dalian, Liaoning, then administered by the Empire of Japan as "Dairen", Kwantung Leased Territory.
-He joined the Chinese Communist Party in 1965 and graduated with a degree in electrical engineering from the Harbin Institute of Technology in 1966.
+He joined the Chinese Communist Party (CCP) in 1965 and graduated with a degree in electrical engineering from the Harbin Institute of Technology in 1966.
 In 1983, at age 39, he became the youngest mayor and Party secretary of a major city, of Shenyang, the capital of Liaoning.
 In 1982, he was also made an alternate member of the Central Committee of the Chinese Communist Party at the age of 38, the youngest member of the body at the time.
 In 1987, he became governor of Liaoning province, a post he kept until 1990.
 As governor, mainland China's first expressway was built in the province, linking the cities of Shenyang and Dalian.
 In addition, Li pushed for the reform of state-owned enterprises, aiming to decrease state involvement in their operations.

 After General Secretary Zhao Ziyang was purged from the party leadership in 1989 during the fallout from the Tiananmen Square protests that same year, Li was initially also thought to have been removed from the leadership because he was a supporter of Zhao.
 Li's appearance on state television weeks later showed that this was not the case.

 In 1990, Li was transferred from his job in Liaoning province to central Henan province.
 In his memoirs, Li recounted that he was ill-prepared for his new assignment and felt homesick.
 The central authorities had not given him much prior notice about his transfer, and did not inform him why he was being moved or facilitate an orderly transition process.
 Li, as a result, was somewhat critical of the party's transfer process but nonetheless duly accepted his new assignment.
 He had succeeded then-Henan governor Cheng Weigao, who had been transferred to Hebei province as part of a three-province 'leader swap' orchestrated by the party's leaders.
 Henan, a populous agricultural province without a strong industrial base, presented Li with significant challenges, and Li had experienced unease settling into his new home.

 Two years later, in 1992, Li was promoted to party chief of Henan.
 It would be Li's first job as "first-in-charge" of a province.
 Being accustomed to serving in government administration, Li's tenure in Henan was his first taste of being in charge of party affairs.
 Li said that initially being the top leader in the province made him uncomfortable as he had to shoulder all responsibility, especially at a time when other regions were developing economically at a pace much faster than that of Henan.
 Overall, his tenure in Henan was seen as mediocre.
 Rural incomes remained stagnant during his term, and his government was also criticized for its role in the Plasma Economy, where farmers were encouraged to donate blood through unsafe practices, triggering China's largest outbreak of HIV/AIDS.